mcanouil/awesome-quarto/README.md

 ## Featured (new releases)

 - [Quering with PRQL](https://github.com/eitsupi/querying-with-prql) - Docusaurus website using computations via `Jupyter` and `knitr` and multiple languages (PRQL, SQL, R, Python, *etc.*).
+- [Making Pretty PDFs with Quarto](https://nrennie.rbind.io/blog/making-pretty-pdf-quarto/) - A blog post showing how to customise the styling of PDF documents, and save the styling into a Quarto extension to make it easier to reuse and share.

 <!--lint enable awesome-list-item-->
 <!--lint enable double-link-->